charwick/pick.al/README.md

 # Pick.al

-A lightweight app to pick a random student and record participation.
+A lightweight app for picking students at random and recording participation.
 Register and try it out at [pick.al](https://pick.al).

 The picker (to be used on a phone in class) randomly selects a student from the roster to be called upon, and records the result.